 Big Data Guarding Railway Safety

 Safety is a major concern for all forms of transportation and the rail industry is certainly no exception.
-In 2015 an estimated 1,000 service interruptions were prevented by using newly developed systems.
+In 2015 an estimated 1,000 service interruptions were prevented by using newly developed railway signaling systems.
 US Railroad safety is improving greatly on a daily basis through the power of data.
 By collaborating together, railroads are able to identify problems with equipment prior to them becoming physical issues.
 America’s high-tech freight industry is using shared data between railroads to pin-point potential equipment issues before they occur.
 By doing this train derailments have significantly declined in recent years.

 Recently, CEOs of USA Class I freight railroads along with leaders from railroad’s mechanical and information departments, launched the Asset Health Strategic Initiative (AHSI).
 AHSI gathers data stored in individual railroad databases, including the Component Tracking and Equipment Health Management System (EHMS).